yoanngern/jesusimage_2019/wp-content/plugins/give/readme.txt

 11. Give has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

 == Changelog ==

+= 2.4.4: March 20th, 2019 =
+* Fix: Resolved a regression where percentage based goals were not displaying their progress correctly. [#4049](https://github.com/impress-org/give/issues/4049)
+* Fix: Resolved a regression in `2.4.3` where IE10/11 browsers had issues with donating with multi-level donation forms. [#4048](https://github.com/impress-org/give/issues/4048)
+* Fix: Corrected a PHP Warning on servers running PHP 7.3.3 within the email tags settings section. [#4044](https://github.com/impress-org/give/issues/4044)
+* Fix: Resolved conflict with iTheme's Sync plugin. [#3989](https://github.com/impress-org/give/issues/3989)
+* Fix: Updated the backwards compatibile TCPDF version used by older plugin versions to the latest version. [#4054](https://github.com/impress-org/give/issues/4054)

+= 2.4.3: March 13th, 2019 =
+* Fix: Ensure when a donation form's "Registration" option is set to "Login" that it does not appear incorrectly as optional on the donation form. [#4045](https://github.com/impress-org/give/issues/4045)
+* Fix: Prevent a PHP warning from displaying in the System Info window due to new host detection login in the previous release. [#4041](https://github.com/impress-org/give/issues/4041)
+* Fix: Ensure that logged in users without donor's associated with their WP users can properly donate.
+This is a regretion fix from the previous version 2.4.2 release. [#4039](https://github.com/impress-org/give/issues/4039)
+* Fix: Resolved an incompatibility with Elementor's "Finder" functionality. [#3912](https://github.com/impress-org/give/issues/3912)

 = 2.4.2: March 11th, 2019 =
 * Tweak: Adjusted how web hosts are detected in WP-Admin > Donations > Tools > System Info to improve accuracy. [#3356](https://github.com/impress-org/give/issues/3356)